API Gateway at the Edge

 Security & Request Transformation

-# Inject cryptographic keys securely into the edge runtime
+# Inject signing keys into the edge runtime; never commit them to wrangler.toml

 npx wrangler secret put JWT_SECRET_KEY --env production